-FINANCIAL CONDITION, LIQUIDITY AND CAPITAL SOURCES
+FINANCIAL CONDITION AND LIQUIDITY

-The Company had cash, cash equivalents and restricted cash of \$8,917,000 and \$8,888,000 as of September 30, 2022 and June 30, 2022, respectively.
-The Company had marketable securities, net of margin due to securities brokers, of \$295,000 and \$411,000 as of September 30, 2022 and June 30, 2022, respectively.
+The Company had cash, cash equivalents and restricted cash of \$6,020,000 and \$8,888,000 as of December 31, 2022 and June 30, 2022, respectively.
+The Company had marketable securities, net of margin due to securities brokers, of \$302,000 and \$411,000 as of December 31, 2022 and June 30, 2022, respectively.
 These marketable securities are short-term investments and liquid in nature.

 On December 16, 2020, Justice and InterGroup entered into a loan modification agreement which increased Justice's borrowing from InterGroup as needed up to \$10,000,000 and extended the maturity date of the loan to July 31, 2021.
-The maturity date was extended to July 31, 2023.
+As of the date of this report, the maturity date was extended to July 31, 2023.
+On September 7, 2021, the Board of InterGroup passed resolution to provide funding to Portsmouth for the working capital of the Hotel up to \$16,000,000 if necessary.
 Upon the dissolution of Justice in December 2021, Portsmouth assumed Justice's note payable to InterGroup in the amount of \$11,350,000.
-On December 31, 2021, Portsmouth and InterGroup entered into a loan modification agreement which increased Portsmouth's borrowing from InterGroup as needed up to \$16,000,000.
-During the fiscal year ending June 30, 2022, InterGroup advanced \$7,550,000 to the Hotel, bringing the total amount due to InterGroup to \$14,200,000 as of June 30, 2022.
-During the three months ended September 30, 2022, the Company did not need any additional funding and does not anticipate any need for funding from InterGroup in the near future.
+On December 31, 2021, Portsmouth and InterGroup entered into a loan modification agreement which memorialized the increase to \$16,000,000 and the substitution of Portsmouth for Justice.
+During the fiscal year ending June 30, 2022, InterGroup advanced \$7,550,000 to the Hotel, bringing the total amount due to InterGroup to \$14,200,000 as of June 30, 2022 and December 31, 2022.
+Currently, the Company does not anticipate any need for additional funding from InterGroup.
+As of December 31, 2022, the Company has not made any pay-downs to its note payable to InterGroup.
 The Company could amend its by-laws and increase the number of authorized shares to issue additional shares to raise capital in the public markets if needed.

 Our known short-term liquidity requirements primarily consist of funds necessary to pay for operating and other expenditures, including management and franchise fees, corporate expenses, payroll and related costs, taxes, interest and principal payments on our outstanding indebtedness, and repairs and maintenance of the Hotel.
 Our long-term liquidity requirements primarily consist of funds necessary to pay for scheduled debt maturities and capital improvements of the Hotel.
 We will continue to finance our business activities primarily with existing cash, including from the activities described above, and cash generated from our operations.
 After considering our approach to liquidity and accessing our available sources of cash, we believe that our cash position will be adequate to meet anticipated requirements for operating and other expenditures, including corporate expenses, payroll and related benefits, taxes and compliance costs and other commitments, for at least twelve months from the date of issuance of these financial statements, even if current levels of occupancy and revenue per occupied room ("RevPAR", calculated by multiplying the hotel's average daily room rate by its occupancy percentage) were to persist.
 The objectives of our cash management policy are to maintain existing leverage levels and the availability of liquidity, while minimizing operational costs.
-We believe that our cash on hand, along with other potential sources of liquidity that management may be able to obtain, will be sufficient to fund our working capital needs, as well as our capital lease and debt obligations for at least the next twelve months and beyond.
 However, there can be no guarantee that management will be successful with its plan.